Kenzirey/DataCommunicationProject/protocol.md

 ### The port number(s):
 * 12346 - used for communication between sensor/actuator nodes and control-panel nodes.
+* Server has a getter method for the port number, which can be used by other classes.

 ## The architecture
 Emma write this part